eagleos/eagleos9/README.md

 EagleOS 9.5 is deeply customized and optimized based on AlmaLinux 9.5.

-EagleOS 9.5 is streamlined according to AlmaLinux 9.5 official AlmaLinux-9.5-x86_64-dvd.iso, the whole process of fully automated and unattended installation, support for greater than 2TB disk automatic partitioning, integrated installation of 1140 software packages, including commonly used tools and dependencies such as libraries, so as to make the efficiency of the installation of the more efficient.
+EagleOS 9.5 according to AlmaLinux 9.5 official AlmaLinux-9.5-x86_64-dvd.iso streamlining, the whole process of fully automated and unattended installation, support for more than 2TB disk automatic partitioning, integrated installation of 1151 software packages, including commonly used tools and libraries and other dependencies, iso file size from the official 10.6G The iso file size from the official 10.6G to less than 2.6G, so that the installation efficiency more efficient.

 EagleOS 9.5 automatically performs the following system optimizations during the installation process: